Ozi-cheri/auto-sphere/TESTING.md

 ### Manual Test

-* I performed manual testing to sure the site is functioning properly.
+* I performed manual testing to ensure the site is functioning properly.